A compactification of outer space which is an absolute retract: The space is not an AR when .

 \subsection{Review: Outer space and Culler--Morgan's compactification}

-\paragraph*{Outer space and its closure.} Let $N\ge 2$. \emph{Outer space} $CV_N$ (resp. \emph{unprojectivized outer space} $cv_N$) is the space of $F_N$-equivariant homothety (resp. isometry) classes of simplicial, free, minimal, isometric $F_N$-actions on simplicial metric trees, with no valence $2$ vertices.
+\paragraph*{Outer space and its closure.} Let $N\ge 2$. \emph{Outer space} $CV_N$ (resp. \emph{unprojectivized outer space} $cv_N$) is the space of $F_N$-equivariant homothety (resp.\ isometry) classes of simplicial, free, minimal, isometric $F_N$-actions on simplicial metric trees, with no valence $2$ vertices.
+Here we recall that an $F_N$-tree is \emph{minimal} if it does not contain any proper $F_N$-invariant subtree.
 Unprojectivized outer space can be embedded into the space of all $F_N$-equivariant isometry classes of minimal $F_N$-actions on $\mathbb{R}$-trees, which is equipped with the \emph{equivariant Gromov--Hausdorff topology} introduced in \cite{Pau88,Pau89}.
 This is the topology for which a basis of open neighborhoods of a tree $T$ is given by the sets $\mathcal{N}_T(K,X,\epsilon)$ (where $K\subseteq T$ is a finite set of points, $X\subseteq F_N$ is a finite subset, and $\epsilon>0$), defined in the following way: an $F_N$-tree $T'$ belongs to $\mathcal{N}_T(K,X,\epsilon)$ if there exists a finite set $K'\subseteq T'$ and a bijection $K\to K'$ such that for all $x,y\in K$ and all $g\in X$, one has $|d_{T'}(x',gy')-d_{T}(x,gy)|<\epsilon$ (where $x',y'$ are the images of $x,y$ under the bijection).
 The closure $\overline{cv_N}$ was identified in \cite{CL95,BF94,Hor14-2} with the space of $F_N$-equivariant isometry classes of minimal, very small actions of $F_N$ on $\mathbb{R}$-trees (an action is called \emph{very small} if arc stabilizers are cyclic and root-closed [possibly trivial], and tripod stabilizers are trivial).
 Note that we allow for the trivial action of $F_N$ on a point in $\overline{cv_N}$.
 The compactification $\overline{CV_N}$ is the space of homothety classes of nontrivial actions in $\overline{cv_N}$.
 In the present paper, for carrying induction arguments, we will need to allow for the case where $N=1$, in which case $cv_1$ is the collection of all possible isometry classes of $\mathbb{Z}$-actions on the real line (these are just parameterized by the translation length of the generator), and $\overline{cv_1}$ is obtained by adding the trivial action on a point.